0x4c756e61/NiGUI-docs/doc.md

 **Showing our window and running the app**
 To show our window we can use the built-in `window.show()` procedure and the `app.run()` to run main loop of the app

-## Detecting te closing of the window
+## Detecting when we close the window
 To detect when the window get closed we can use the onCloseClick event handler:

 ```